Fr0sT-Brutal/awesome-pascal/README.md

 * [Open XML](http://www.philo.de/xml/downloads.shtml).
 Provides a wide range of methods, components and foundation classes.
 It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](https://github.com/hgourvest/superobject).
 Parser/writer for JSON data format.
-This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel)
+This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel).
+Supports reading/writing XML as well.

 * [OXml](http://www.kluug.net/oxml.php).
 New XML library for Delphi and Lazarus, developed in late 2013.
 I took some inspiration from OmniXML but wrote the library completely from scratch.
 The aim of OXml is to be the most versatile and fastest XML library for the Pascal language.
 OXml features a SAX parser, DOM implementation, a sequential DOM parser a direct XML reader/writer and a vendor for Delphi's XmlIntf.TXMLDocument.
 OXml supports all Delphi versions starting from Delphi 4 on all platforms: Win32, Win64, OSX, iOS, Android.
 OXml supports Lazarus 1.0 and newer on all platforms (tested Win32, Win64, Linux, MacOSX).
 // Free license requires to display the Original Developer's Attribution Information each time an Executable or Source Code or a Larger Work is launched or initially run (which includes initiating a session).